 If the donor chooses "1 year", we set the setting value to 365.
 Because it is a number, the End Date will be set to the day that many days after the Start Date.

 Alternatively, you can create a date input in the form for Start / End Date and let the respondent pick a date in a calendar.

 A customer token in iATS is always created with each recurring transaction.
-With one-time transaction you have the option of creating a customer token as outlined above in the one-time charges section.
+With a one-time transaction, you have the option of creating a customer token as outlined above in the one-time charges section.

 Automatically Created Hidden Form Fields

 As soon as you add in the iATS connector, the following hidden fields are automatically added to your form: